onshape-public/go-client/onshape/docs/BTConfigurationUpdateCall2933.md

 `func (o *BTConfigurationUpdateCall2933) HasCurrentConfiguration() bool`

 HasCurrentConfiguration returns a boolean if a field has been set.

+### GetLibraryVersion

+`func (o *BTConfigurationUpdateCall2933) GetLibraryVersion() int32`

+GetLibraryVersion returns the LibraryVersion field if non-nil, zero value otherwise.

+### GetLibraryVersionOk

+`func (o *BTConfigurationUpdateCall2933) GetLibraryVersionOk() (*int32, bool)`

+GetLibraryVersionOk returns a tuple with the LibraryVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLibraryVersion

+`func (o *BTConfigurationUpdateCall2933) SetLibraryVersion(v int32)`

+SetLibraryVersion sets LibraryVersion field to given value.

+### HasLibraryVersion

+`func (o *BTConfigurationUpdateCall2933) HasLibraryVersion() bool`

+HasLibraryVersion returns a boolean if a field has been set.

+### GetMicroversionSkew

+`func (o *BTConfigurationUpdateCall2933) GetMicroversionSkew() bool`

+GetMicroversionSkew returns the MicroversionSkew field if non-nil, zero value otherwise.

+### GetMicroversionSkewOk

+`func (o *BTConfigurationUpdateCall2933) GetMicroversionSkewOk() (*bool, bool)`

+GetMicroversionSkewOk returns a tuple with the MicroversionSkew field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMicroversionSkew

+`func (o *BTConfigurationUpdateCall2933) SetMicroversionSkew(v bool)`

+SetMicroversionSkew sets MicroversionSkew field to given value.

+### HasMicroversionSkew

+`func (o *BTConfigurationUpdateCall2933) HasMicroversionSkew() bool`

+HasMicroversionSkew returns a boolean if a field has been set.

+### GetRejectMicroversionSkew

+`func (o *BTConfigurationUpdateCall2933) GetRejectMicroversionSkew() bool`

+GetRejectMicroversionSkew returns the RejectMicroversionSkew field if non-nil, zero value otherwise.

+### GetRejectMicroversionSkewOk

+`func (o *BTConfigurationUpdateCall2933) GetRejectMicroversionSkewOk() (*bool, bool)`

+GetRejectMicroversionSkewOk returns a tuple with the RejectMicroversionSkew field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRejectMicroversionSkew

+`func (o *BTConfigurationUpdateCall2933) SetRejectMicroversionSkew(v bool)`

+SetRejectMicroversionSkew sets RejectMicroversionSkew field to given value.

+### HasRejectMicroversionSkew

+`func (o *BTConfigurationUpdateCall2933) HasRejectMicroversionSkew() bool`

+HasRejectMicroversionSkew returns a boolean if a field has been set.

+### GetSerializationVersion

+`func (o *BTConfigurationUpdateCall2933) GetSerializationVersion() string`

+GetSerializationVersion returns the SerializationVersion field if non-nil, zero value otherwise.

+### GetSerializationVersionOk

+`func (o *BTConfigurationUpdateCall2933) GetSerializationVersionOk() (*string, bool)`

+GetSerializationVersionOk returns a tuple with the SerializationVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSerializationVersion

+`func (o *BTConfigurationUpdateCall2933) SetSerializationVersion(v string)`

+SetSerializationVersion sets SerializationVersion field to given value.

+### HasSerializationVersion

+`func (o *BTConfigurationUpdateCall2933) HasSerializationVersion() bool`

+HasSerializationVersion returns a boolean if a field has been set.

+### GetSourceMicroversion

+`func (o *BTConfigurationUpdateCall2933) GetSourceMicroversion() string`

+GetSourceMicroversion returns the SourceMicroversion field if non-nil, zero value otherwise.

+### GetSourceMicroversionOk

+`func (o *BTConfigurationUpdateCall2933) GetSourceMicroversionOk() (*string, bool)`

+GetSourceMicroversionOk returns a tuple with the SourceMicroversion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceMicroversion

+`func (o *BTConfigurationUpdateCall2933) SetSourceMicroversion(v string)`

+SetSourceMicroversion sets SourceMicroversion field to given value.

+### HasSourceMicroversion

+`func (o *BTConfigurationUpdateCall2933) HasSourceMicroversion() bool`

+HasSourceMicroversion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)